Astrank/visual-fretboard/README.md

 * Interactive fretboard
 * Metronome
-* Consumes Spotify API to get the tempo and tonality of any song.
+* Get the tempo and tonality of any song using Spotify API.

 ## Project setup
 ```